Hugh Algernon Weddell: Honours

-He is commemorated in the names of a number of plants and animals, including the dusky-headed parakeet, Aratinga weddellii (Deville, 1851), the Andean plant Diplostephium weddellii S.F.Blake (Compositae), the South American plant genus of Weddellina Tul., and the catfish Anadoras weddellii (Castelnau 1855).
+He is commemorated in the names of a number of organisms, including the dusky-headed parakeet, Aratinga weddellii (Deville, 1851), the fungal genus Weddellomyces, the Andean plant Diplostephium weddellii S.F.Blake (Compositae), the South American plant genus of Weddellina Tul., and the catfish Anadoras weddellii (Castelnau 1855).
+Weddell's work on cinchona which helped the Dutch led to his receiving an Order of the Netherlands Lion in 1855.

 This botanist is denoted by the author abbreviation Wedd. when citing a botanical name.